|

 centimetres.
 Its fur is typically dark brown, but sometimes blackish.
 Adult

-males may have long, shaggy fur on the top and sides of the head.
+males typically have long, shaggy fur on the top and sides of the head.
 The skin

 on the face is devoid of fur and is reddish in colour.
-The fur of new-born
+Infants have sparse,

 flee from confrontation with humans, but at other times may be emboldened